Going Pro:

 Volunteer on your local trails!

 Many trail professionals got their start as volunteers, where they first felt the spark for trailwork.
-Even if your interests lean more toward program administration, planning, or design, everyone in the trail industry should experience the satisfaction of working with hand tools.
+Even if your interests lean more toward program administration, planning, or design, everyone who works in trails should experience the satisfaction of working with hand tools.

 Trail Project Life Cycle